$48.99 $69.99 Buy It Now

 As a landlord, it’s important to understand your rights when it comes to security cameras on your property.
 While laws vary by state, in general, landlords have the right to install security cameras in common areas such as hallways, entryways, and parking lots without notifying tenants.
 However, it’s crucial to check local laws and regulations to ensure compliance.

-See also How to set up dome security camera
+See also How to make a security camera compatible with software

 Privacy Considerations